Get Started with a Free Water Consultation

 #13: Set Simple Goals

 If you’re not used to drinking water all day, it can be difficult to keep up with your fluid intake.
-To start off on the right foot, create simple goals for yourself — like drinking a set amount before your lunch break or refilling your reusable water bottle a certain number of times.
+To start off on the right foot, create simple goals for yourself — such as drinking a set amount before your lunch break or refilling your reusable water bottle a certain number of times.
 This will help you get into the habit of hydration without stressing out about your progress.

 #14: Find What Works